By: Felicia Cooper, Story Coordinator

 Odana is a sixth-generation Appalachian woman.
-After moving home for a year to regroup, she now runs a doggy daycare in conjunction with a nonprofit animal food pantry.
-She is also a published poet, with work featured in Women of Appalachia: Women Speak Volumes III and IV (upcoming), Travellin’ Appalachians Revue, and About Place Magazine.
-The following interview is a conversation on dirt, dogs, and dearness.
+She runs a doggy daycare in conjunction with a nonprofit animal food pantry.
+She is also a published poet, with work featured in Women of Appalachia: Women Speak, Volumes III and IV, Travellin’ Appalachians Revue, and About Place Magazine.
+The following interview is a conversation on dirt, dogs and dearness.

 What is Appalachia?